Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_3-Basic/Module_5/README.md

 ### Test mAP

 The network package provides scripts to varify the mAP of the pretrained network (both float model and quantized model).
-To use the scripts, please make sure the evaluation dataset are correctly prepared and file paths in function 'parse_args' (line 54 of `test.py`)  are modified according to your environment.
+To use the scripts, please make sure the evaluation dataset are correctly prepared and file paths in function 'parse_args' (line 54 to 85 in `test.py`)  are modified according to your environment.

 By default, the script will evaluate float model (trainval.caffemodel and test.prototxt) stored under folder `cf_refinedet_coco_480_360_0.96_5.08G/float`.